sonimeister/VimeoChannels/README.md

 # Vimeo Channels

-Vimeo Channels is an iOS sample project based on Vimeo JSON API
+Vimeo Channels is an iOS sample project based on Vimeo JSON API, inspired by cs193p Stanford, no third party library.

+##How to use
+Locate VimeoUserToken.h in VimeoFecther group and set it with your own token, You can request one here at https://developer.vimeo.com/apps , after registered your app, copy your "Client Identifier" in "Authentication" tab and paste it here, then you can built and run.

 ##### VimeoBaseTableViewController